zesk/build/documentation/source/guide/testing.md

 ## Tagging tests

-You can tag tests using the standard Zesk Build documentation.
+You can tag tests using the standard {applicationName} documentation.
 The following flags are honored:

 - `Tag` - Tag your tests with any string keyword separated by spaces.
 These can be used in `testSuite` calls with `--tag` or `--skip-tag` (and shown via `--list-tags`)